Meetings & Hospitality Alliance of South Florida

 DTPB is Palm Beach County’s official destination marketing organization, charged with promoting Palm Beach County as a leisure travel and meetings destination.
 DTPB plans and executes initiatives in a broad range of areas including sales, marketing, research, visitor services and industry relations.

 FAME, created in 2000, fosters and perpetuates high standards in the destination management industry.
-Members include destination management companies, transportation providers and specialty vendors, as well as independent contractors who are the staff on the front line.
+Members include destination management companies, transportation providers, tour guides and specialty vendors, as well as independent contractors who are the staff on the front line.
 The member directory fosters the work relationship between independent contractors and business members seeking professional staff.

 FFEA promotes and strengthens the festival, event and fair industry in Florida, providing professional education and networking for its more than 500 event industry professional members who represent a broad range of event planners, producers, vendors and suppliers with significant purchasing power, collectively representing 3,500 events.